Reinforcement Learning Based Quantum Circuit Optimization via ZX-Calculus: RL-ZX Based Quantum Circuit Optimization

 \subsection{Graph Neural Networks}

 Graph Neural Networks (GNNs) are a type of artificial neural networks that are particularly well suited to work with data that can be represented as graphs, as it is the case for ZX-diagrams.
 These type of networks typically involve \textit{message passing} layers that propagate the information of each node of the network to its nearest neighbours, i.e., the nodes that are connected to it.
-Hence, by iteratively adding several of these layers, the network is capable to capture long distance correlations in the data.

-There are numerous variants of Graph Neural Networks (GNNs) in the existing literature, each employing a unique method to integrate the information received from a node’s neighbors to update its current state.
+Hence, by iteratively adding several of these layers, the network is capable to capture long distance correlations in the data. \\ There are numerous variants of Graph Neural Networks (GNNs) in the existing literature, each employing a unique method to integrate the information received from a node’s neighbours to update its current state.
 In this study, we utilize Graph Attention Networks (GATs), specifically GATv2 layers \cite{veličković2018graph, brody2022attentive}.
 These networks deviate from simpler GNNs by executing a weighted aggregation of information.
 The weights for this aggregation are computed using an attention layer in the calculation process.
-This allows the network to identify the significant neighbors of a node, namely those that contribute most significantly to the learning process.
-To elaborate further, let $\mathbf{x}_i^t$ denote the input features to the GATv2 message passing layer, and let $\mathcal{N}(i)$ represent the set of neighboring nodes.
+This allows the network to identify the significant neighbours of a node, namely those that contribute most significantly to the learning process.
+To elaborate further, let $\mathbf{x}_i^t$ denote the input features to the GATv2 message passing layer, and let $\mathcal{N}(i)$ represent the set of neighbouring nodes.
 The output features $\mathbf{x}_i^{t+1}$ are then computed as

 where $\mathbf{\Theta}_{s}$ and $\mathbf{\Theta}_{t}$ are the learnable parameters to be optimized, and $\alpha_{i,j}$ represents the attention coefficient between node $i$ and node $j$.
 In its turn, these attention coefficients are obtained as: